What Common Real Estate Terminology Should You Know?

 Closing refers to the close of the escrow period.
 When the escrow period "closes," this usually means that the house is sold to the buyer.

 Closing costs are the costs that a home buyer incurs when they buy their new home.
-Closing costs are separate from the down payment, and often consist of an additional 2% to 5% of the purchase price.
+Not to be confused with down payments, home buyers and sellers can calculate closing costs by estimating 2% to 5% of the purchase price.

 Earnest Money